Nation/World

 Cheatle took responsibility for the security failures that led to the shooting in an interview with ABC News.
 But the first attack on a U.S. leader under the agency’s protection since the 1981 shooting that wounded Reagan has raised broad questions about the elite protective agency’s planning, strategy and response to the attack.

-The Secret Service was responsible for the overall security plan, but Cheatle said in an interview that the agency relied on local law enforcement in areas outside the security perimeter, including the building where the shooter was.
+The Secret Service was responsible for the overall security plan, but Cheatle said in the interview that the agency relied on local law enforcement in areas outside the security perimeter, including the building where the shooter was.
 She also said they made the decision to keep officers off the sloped roof because the incline presented a safety issue.

 Secret Service countersniper teams may have initially been unable to spot the shooter as he crawled up the roof because of its slanted sides, as well as trees in the area, The Post has reported.